Back to Reference

 • Required features and functionality: The more features and customizations you need, the higher the price.
 Basic packages might include payroll and benefits and time tracking, while advanced options could offer performance management, recruitment, and more.

-• Deployment model (cloud-based vs. on-premises): Cloud-based solutions generally have lower upfront costs but come with recurring subscription fees.
+• Deployment model (cloud-based vs. on-premises): Cloud-based solutions generally have lower upfront costs but come with recurring subscription fees, aligning with a broader trend where 79 percent of IT spend now goes to operating expenditures.
 On-premises solutions, while often more expensive initially, might have lower long-term costs, particularly for large organizations.

 • Customization needs: If your business requires specific customizations or integrations with other software systems, this will likely increase the cost, both in terms of setup and ongoing maintenance.